-- 1.4.6.3.1 There are many other label elements which may appear on a label which have not been standardized in the harmonized system.
+19.1.4.6.3.1 There are many other label elements which may appear on a label which have not been standardised in the harmonizsed system.
 Some of these clearly need to be included on the label, for example precautionary statements.
 Competent authorities may require additional information, or suppliers may choose to add supplementary information on their own initiative.
-In order to ensure that the use of non-standardized information does not lead to unnecessarily wide variation in information or undermine GHS information, the use of supplementary information should be limited to the following circumstances: - (a) the supplementary information provides further detail and does not contradict or cast doubt on the validity of the standardized hazard information; or - (b) the supplementary information provides information about hazards not yet incorporated into the GHS.
+In order to ensure that the use of non-standardised information does not lead to unnecessarily wide variation in information or undermine GHS information, the use of supplementary information should be limited to the following circumstances:

+- (a) the supplementary information provides further detail and does not contradict or cast doubt on the validity of the standardised hazard information; or; - (b) the supplementary information provides information about hazards not yet incorporated into the GHS.